Press ESC to close

 Ensure that your DAW is set up and ready for the remixing process.
 This includes organizing your sample libraries, setting up preferences, and familiarizing yourself with the tools and features of your chosen software.
 Being comfortable and proficient with your DAW will allow for a smoother and more efficient remixing experience.

-See also Can You Mix Songs On Garageband
+See also What Is It Called When You Mix Two Songs Together

 How Can You Remix A Song